Prox-C/Prox-C/README.md

 ### <img src="assets/programming-code-signs.png" width="16"> My Tech Stack

-These are some of the technologies that I am invested in.
-Among these are programming and markup languages, frameworks and libraries, along with dev tools and softwares that I either have used and worked with or am currently exploring.
+The following are some of the technologies that I am invested in.
+Among these are programming and markup languages, frameworks and libraries, along with dev tools and softwares that I have used and worked with or am currently exploring.
 Evidently, my interests gravitate towards front-end web and mobile development.
 However, I ultimately aim in becoming a full-stack Software Engineer.

  **• Programming Languages**
 <p align="center">